mrigsby/cbwire-cli/README.md

 ## Want custom defaults?

 cbwire-cli has the ability to set the default values that are used for actions and the ability to reset all values to the original defaults.
 What does this mean for you?
-It means if you primarly use single file wires on all your projects, you can use `cbwire default set create.singleFileWire true` and it will change your default value for the `singleFileWire` aregument when using `cbwire create wire` action!
+It means if you primarily use single file wires on all your projects, you can use `cbwire default set create.singleFileWire true` and it will change your default value for the `singleFileWire` argument when using `cbwire create wire` action!

 > 💡 Any default changes are global for CommandBox, NOT just the current project.

 The default setting keys follow the pattern of `[ACTION PATH IN DOT NOTATION].[ARGUMENT]`, meaning for the create action and boxlang argument you would use `cbwire default set create.boxlang true` to set your new default for the `boxlang` argument to always be true.

-You can also reset all defaults to the orginal settings with `cbwire default reset`.
-Alternativly you can reset a single default to the original setting by passing in the key.
+You can also reset all defaults to the original settings with `cbwire default reset`.
+Alternatively you can reset a single default to the original setting by passing in the key.
 For example `cbwire default reset create.wire.boxlang` to reset just the `create.wire.boxlang` key and leave all other custom defaults un-touched.

-In addition you can view all defaults by calling `cbwire default get` or alternativly you can view a single default setting by passing in the key, for example `cbwire default get create.wire.boxlang`.
+In addition you can view all defaults by calling `cbwire default get` or alternatively you can view a single default setting by passing in the key, for example `cbwire default get create.wire.boxlang`.

-> 💡 Uninstalling or re-instlaling cbwire-cli will overwrite the custom defaults and reset all to original base values
+> 💡 Uninstalling or re-installing cbwire-cli will overwrite the custom defaults and reset all to original base values

 ### Default Settings Examples